CASH IN THE APPLE FOR JULY 14

 1 - What ongoing programs or policies does your department have that are geared towards improving police relations with the black community?

 2 - What percentage of your police force is black, and what measures are your department taking to improve recruitment?

-By press time Tuesday, the Durham Police Dept. had not responded at all.
-The Wilmington Police Dept. it would respond, but had not done so by deadline.
-Chief Barry Rountree of Winston-Salem consented to an interview, and Jim Sughrue, public information officer with the Raleigh Police Dept. also responded.
+By press time Wednesday, the Durham Police Dept. had not responded at all to our written request.
+Chief Barry Rountree of Winston-Salem consented to an interview, and Jim Sughrue, Public Information Officer with the Raleigh Police Dept. also responded.

 “Every district has a community policing element that focuses its work on interacting with community members and addressing their issues,” said Sughrue of the RPD, noting that the Southeast District has two. “[Police] Districts conduct efforts designed to reach the community on an ongoing basis, like the “Coffee with a Cop” program.
 And the districts host special events for youths and adults through their community policing squads.”

 Indeed, Raleigh’s current police chief, Cassandra Deck-Brown, a black woman, rose to the top after spending many years in community outreach, attending meetings and events, problem-solving and working with both young people and the elderly.
 So when Raleigh experienced a controversial police shooting last February, it was Chief Deck-Brown the community trusted in, because she took the time to build relationships, to determine the truth.

 On Monday, Chief Deck-Brown attended several prayer vigils, where she was questioned vigorously, but also warmly received.
 She told audiences that she believes in accountability for her department.